kevinoc554/murmur-bandsite/README.md

 - The tour page consists of list of upcoming tour dates.
 - Each tour item displays the date, city and venue for each gig, along with an anchor (styled as a button) that links out to a 3rd party ticket website.
 - Below these tour items, there is a "Subscribe" button, accompanied by some text serving as a call to action.
-- This button triggers a modal that displays over the whole page and consists of a form that asks users to provided their name and email address in order to subscribe to the mailing list.
+- This button triggers a modal that displays over the whole page and consists of a form that asks users to provide their name and email address in order to subscribe to the mailing list.

 ### Discography:
 - The discography page consists of the album artwork of all the band’s previous releases displayed with the alum title and release year in chronological order.